-High-quality child care found good for children -- and their mothersFebruary 8th, 2012 in Health
+High-quality child care found good for children -- and their mothersFebruary 8, 2012 in Medicine & Health / Health

 High-quality early child care isn't important just for children, but for their mothers, too.
 That's the conclusion of a new study by researchers at the University of Texas at Austin; the study appears in the journal Child Development.